raffraffraff/oci-k3s/README.md

 ✔ all components are healthy
 ```

-NOTE: FluxCD generates a read-only deploy key in your git project, and uses that from this point on.
-So you can now delete the fine-grained personal access token if you wish!
+NOTE: FluxCD generates a read-only deploy key in your git project, and uses that from this point on, so you can delete the fine-grained personal access token if you wish.

-## Deploy something using GitOps!
-During the bootstrap process, FluxCD pushed the cluster config back to my 'fluxcd-example' Github repo:
+During the bootstrap process, FluxCD pushes the cluster config back to the 'fluxcd-example' Github repo:
 ```
 clusters
 └── mylovelycluster